stevepiercy/AuthorizeNet_AIM/README.rst

 This tag is an update to the `AuthorizeNet_AIM
 <https://github.com/stevepiercy/AuthorizeNet_AIM>`_ payment processing tag for
-Lasso 8 and the new Authorize.Net AIM v3.1 payment processing gateway.
+Lasso 8 and the Authorize.Net AIM v3.1 payment processing gateway.

 This tag has one required parameter, ``-AIMParams``, and two optional parameters, ``-testdeveloper`` and ``-testrequest``.